araswil/RockPaperScissors/README.md

 # RockPaperScissors
-Simple Game implemented with JAVA
+Simple Game implemented with JAVA 17 and JavaSwing UI, Based on OpenJDK 17.0.2
-Use OpenJDK 17.0.2